SEMA: a Scalable and Efficient Mamba like Attention via Token Localization and Averaging: Theoretical Analysis of Attention and Variants: Dispersion Phenomenon

 The dispersion coefficient $\phi(b)/\phi(a)$ depends on the maximum and minimum values of function $\phi$ on the domain.
+In addition, if $\phi(x)$ is homogeneous, that is $\phi(\beta x) = \beta \phi(x)$ for all $\beta \in \mathbb{R}$, then the dispersion coefficient is independent of the scaling of the argument.
 Thus $\phi(x) = \exp(x)$ is one of the ``optimal'' choices, i.e. softmax attention.
-There is some empirical evidence that linear attention disperses much faster than softmax attention, e.g. \cite{han2023flattentransformer} shows that linear attention lacks focusing ability on image tasks, whereas softmax attention does not display similar behavior, see the examples of Fig. 3 in \cite{han2023flattentransformer}.
+There is some empirical evidence that linear attention disperses much faster than softmax attention, e.g. \citet{han2023flattentransformer} shows that linear attention lacks focusing ability on image tasks, whereas softmax attention does not display similar behavior, see the examples of Fig. 3 in \citet{han2023flattentransformer}.
 This is consistent with our analysis of dispersion coefficients.
-Both \cite{han2023flattentransformer} and \cite{velicovic2024attndisperse} addressed this problem by choosing a $\phi$ to amplify the maximum and suppress the minimum, thus increasing (decreasing) the dispersion coefficient (rate).
-The notations here agree with those in \cite{velicovic2024attndisperse} whose Theorem 2.2 is a special case of Theorem\ref{thm:gen_attn_dispersion}.
+Both \citet{han2023flattentransformer} and \citet{velicovic2024attndisperse} addressed this problem by choosing a $\phi$ to amplify the maximum and suppress the minimum, thus increasing (decreasing) the dispersion coefficient (rate).
+The notations here agree with those in \citet{velicovic2024attndisperse} whose Theorem 2.2 is a special case of Theorem \ref{thm:gen_attn_dispersion}.
+The dispersion rate also depends on the datasets and tasks.
+For example \cite{velicovic2024attndisperse} shows that on Gemma's Module file, $\phi(b)/\phi(a) \in [9.7, 2.6\times 10^6 ] $ with mean and standard deviation $(2.95\times 10^2 \pm 7.76)$.
+On ImageNet-1K test set, the pretrained MILA model exhibits a dispersion rate of $\phi(b)/\phi(a) \in [2.4\times 10^3, 3.2\times 10^6]$ with mean and standard deviation $(2.8\times 10^5 \pm 3.49\times 10^5)$.
+Moreover, across all attention heads, the dispersion rate is below $10^6$ and $2\times 10^6$ with probabilities of 94.2 and 98.3 respectively.
+These suggest that dispersion effects may arise at much smaller token counts in language models than in vision models.
+However, for certain image problems such as medical imaging, the number of tokens can reach to the order of $10^9$ \citep{whole_slide_2024}.

+Lastly, we present an alternative perspective on the dispersion phenomenon from a probabilistic standpoint.
+Assuming that the un-normalized attention scores are drawn from certain distributions, we show that the $\Phi$-normalized attention disperses with high probability.